ministryofjustice/accelerated_claims/README.md

 `rake spec:features env=demo`

 Remote options are:
 * dev
 * demo
 * staging
 * production

 By default, the tests will run headlessly.
-If you want to watch your tests run on your desktop, append `browser=true` to the command, like `rake spec:features env=production browser=true`
+If you want to watch your tests run on your desktop, append `browser=[chrome|firefox|safari]` to the command, like `rake spec:features env=production browser=chrome`

 ## Production deployment